Fabricating work on the front bash-plate

 Modification to allow for the upgraded winching points marked and cut.

-New winch points fitted, plus sub-frame and other galvanized and painted parts back on the van; the bushes were also replaced with poly bushes at this point.
+New winch points fitted, plus sub-frame and other galvanised and painted parts back on the van; the bushes were also replaced with poly bushes at this point.

 Cut parts on the bash plate, tack-welded in position, and a test fit on the van to check the clearance.